3 Differences Between Ionic And Covalent Compounds

 Covalent Compounds: Electron Sharing and Molecular Interactions

 Covalent compounds exhibit a wide range of properties depending on the strength and polarity of the covalent bonds and the interactions between molecules.
 They generally have lower melting and boiling points than ionic compounds because the intermolecular forces between molecules are weaker than the electrostatic forces between ions.
 Covalent compounds can be solids, liquids, or gases at room temperature, depending on the strength of these intermolecular forces.
 They are generally poor conductors of electricity because they do not contain free-moving ions or electrons.
-However, some covalent compounds, such as acids and bases, can conduct electricity when dissolved in water due to the formation of ions through chemical reactions.
+On the flip side, some covalent compounds, such as acids and bases, can conduct electricity when dissolved in water due to the formation of ions through chemical reactions.

 Key Difference 1: Nature of Bonding